Energy Choices

 http://www.independent.co.uk/news/science/is-thorium-the-answer-to-our-energy-crisis-428279.html

-Liquid Salt reactor with continuous processing for less waste per unit of energy, as can covert all the fertile material to fissile and use it all up as alternative to solid nuclear fuel where lots is left over, is interesting, but pie in sky for now, where as evolution of present designs more viable for the near term.
+Liquid Salt reactor with continuous processing for less waste per unit of energy, as can covert all the fertile material to fissile and use it all up as an alternative to solid nuclear fuel where lots are leftover, is interesting, but pie in the sky for now, whereas the evolution of present designs more viable for the near term.

 Natural Gas: